-The framework for responsible governance includes an Environmental and Social Management System ("ESMS"), which comprises a set of policies, procedures, and requirements for internal capacity to identify and manage ESG impacts.
+The framework for respon-sible governance includes an Environmental and Social Management System ("ESMS"), which comprises a set of policies, procedures, and requirements for internal capacity to identify and manage ESG impacts.
 Atlantic Sapphire has set out a range of governance policies, including: Code of Conduct, Investor Relations Policy, Nomination Committee Charter, and a Human Rights Policy.
 These are published online.

-The Board of Directors is ultimately responsible for the Group's sustainability performance.
+THE BOARD OF DIRECTORS is ultimately responsible for the Group's sustainability performance.
 There is no separate board-level committee, as the entire Board is engaged in setting the Atlantic Sapphire's strategic direction for sustainability and ESG as well as monitoring performance.
-Daily responsibilities are integrated throughout Group's executive management.
+Daily responsibilities are integrated throughout the Group's executive management.
 Atlantic Sapphire promotes a culture where everyone is responsible for driving value with a focus on engaged people, healthy fish, healthy environment, sustainable supply chain, and financial performance.
 Measurement, monitoring, and auditing of the environmental and social management system ("ESMS") and coordination is conducted by the managers accountable for the related elements of the Environmental and Social Action Plan ("ESAP").

 Atlantic Sapphire's Board of Directors is independent from the Group' executive management.
-Johan Andreassen, the CEO of Atlantic Sapphire USA LLC, is the only Group employee represented on the Board as a non-independent member.
+Johan Andreassen, the CEO of Atlantic Sapphire, was the only Group employee represented on the Board as a non-independent member until he stepped down as Chairman in May 2023.

 As per Norwegian law, the Board shall always have at least 40% of both genders represented.
-In 2022, the Board comprised three female members out of seven (down from six in December 2022) members in total Independent committees in place for audit, nomination and remuneration.
+In 2023, the Board comprised two female members out of five members in total.
+The Group has independent committees in place for audit and remuneration, in addition to a Nomination Committee that is acting independently of the Board of Directors.
 We comply with all applicable requirements under the Norwegian Public Limited Liability Companies Act, including facilitating shareholder participation through invitation to our general meetings.
 The agenda, materials, and meeting minutes for the General Meetings of the Group are published online in both English and Norwegian.
-In the 2022 AGM, 36.5% of the outstanding shares in the Group were represented.
-Of all the issues presented to the AGM, over 99% of present shareholders voted on each of the 13 voting items.
+In the 2023 AGM, 46.4% of the outstanding shares in the Group were represented.
+Of all the issues presented to the AGM, 99.9 of present shareholders voted on each of the 16 voting items.
 (GRI 2-16-2-18)